francesco-s8/java-questions/README.md

 Just run locally this class JavaSeniorInterviewQuestionsTests

-Id it does not work, well in my PC it works so it's your problem (That is the right answer in an interview or daily job)
+If it does not work, well in my PC it works so it's your problem (That is the right answer in an interview or daily job)